Facts & Figures

 In 2013, Water2Life started its second project.
 This time in Asia in Vietnam where water is everywhere, but not a drop to drink.
 This means that the population in the poorest areas drink and use water that is highly polluted by chemicals, heavy metals and bacteria.
 Water2Life, together with the NGO Thrive Networks, located 9 communities in the Mekong Delta where new water systems could dramatically improve the quality of life, and so, during the next 4 years, 9 water systems were installed, more than 27,000 people benefited from the clean water, and more than 3,500 school children were taught water and hygiene standards.

 From 2017 to 2020 the employee program will be actively engaged in Honduran projects.
 The first project to be completed will be San Isidro Hospital in Tocoa, Colón, expected to be operational with its new water system in Q4 2018.
-The hospital treats more than 9000 patients a year, with more patients expected in the future.
+The hospital treats more than 40,000 patients a year, with more patients expected in the future.
 Clean water will ensure faster recuperation for the patients and a better work environment for the staff.
-Next project in the pipeline will be the public school in the same city.
+The second project in the pipeline was the public school Froylan Turcios, in the same city.
 A school with more than 2000 pupils that operates from 7 am to 9 pm.
-By providing this school with clean water Water2Life will be doing its part to help the children towards a better future.
+By providing the school with clean water, Water2Life has increased the living conditions and thereby helped the children get a better future.

 Between 2021 and 2023 we aim to fundraise and donate more than €120,000 to Hand in Hand India, that will repair and restore water bodies in several villages in Tamil Nadu, drill wells and provide additional clean sources of water to combat climate changes, expand the locals’ knowledge of hygiene and sanitation, and improve their crop yield through horticulture.